tom-hoffman/modular-playground/docs/mission.md

 Let's say we are working on a sequencer.
 In terms of computing power, a single CPX could easily run a very complex sequencer with many channels, steps and outputs.
 Normally, one would add a variety of buttons, LEDs, other displays, etc. which would all be connected ultimately to a single microcontroller.
 In the Modular Playground, the job of the sequencer would be split between multiple CPXs, not because of computational load, but to provide enough inputs and outputs for the user interface.

 For example, each CPX might represent a single track in an 8 step sequencer, so you would need four CPX for a four track sequencer with 8 steps.
-From a normal cost perspective as a synth manufacturer or hobbyist this makes no sense -- you're using a 3 $30 boards in the place of maybe $2 in buttons and LEDs.
-On the other hand, if the motivation is giving students a context in which to write highly modular code working in a real computing system, and being creative within a limited user interface, using hardware the school already owns, then it makes total sense.
+From a normal cost perspective as a synth manufacturer or hobbyist this makes no sense -- you're using a 3 $30 boards in the place of maybe $10 in buttons and LEDs.
+On the other hand, if the motivation is giving students a context in which to write highly modular code working in a real computing system, and being creative within a limited user interface, while using hardware the school already owns, then it makes total sense.

 #### What about the Circuit Playground Bluefruit?